wellyshen/use-places-autocomplete/README.md

 # <em><b>USE-PLACES-AUTOCOMPLETE</b></em>

 This is a React [hook](https://reactjs.org/docs/hooks-custom.html#using-a-custom-hook) for [Google Maps Places Autocomplete](https://developers.google.com/maps/documentation/javascript/places-autocomplete), which helps you build a UI component with the feature of place autocomplete easily!
-By leveraging the power of [Google Maps Places API](https://developers.google.com/maps/documentation/javascript/places), you can provide a great UX (user experience) for user interacts with your search bar or form etc. Hope you guys 👍🏻 it.
+By leveraging the power of [Google Maps Places API](https://developers.google.com/maps/documentation/javascript/places), you can provide a great UX (user experience) for user interacts with your search bar or form, etc. Hope you guys 👍🏻 it.

 ❤️ it? ⭐️ it on [GitHub](https://github.com/wellyshen/use-places-autocomplete/stargazers) or [Tweet](https://twitter.com/intent/tweet?text=With%20@use-places-autocomplete,%20I%20can%20build%20a%20component%20with%20the%20feature%20of%20place%20autocomplete%20easily!%20Thanks,%20@Welly%20Shen%20🤩) about it.